carved4/mach-o-crypter/README.md

 # Macho-Crypter - A Mach-O Binary Crypter for macOS

-A Go-based implementation of a crypter for Mach-O binaries on macOS with ChaCha20-Poly1305 authenticated encryption and secure in-memory execution.
+A Go-based implementation of a crypter for Mach-O binaries on macOS with ChaCha20-Poly1305 authenticated encryption, CBOR payload packaging, and secure in-memory execution with anti-forensic features.

 Feel free to open issues or DM with feedback or use cases!

 ## Overview
 This project contains two components:

-1. **crypt** - A tool to encrypt a Mach-O executable file using ChaCha20-Poly1305 authenticated encryption, and turn it into two parts:
+1. **crypt** - A tool to encrypt a Mach-O executable file using ChaCha20-Poly1305 authenticated encryption, and package it into a single CBOR payload:
-    - The encrypted_input.bin (which contains the encrypted bytes of the target executable)
-    - The config.txt which contains information needed for secure key derivation and decryption
+    - Combines encrypted binary, key derivation parameters, and cryptographic material into a single file
+    - Uses CBOR (Concise Binary Object Representation) for compact, non-textual storage
+    - Embeds Argon2 parameters for future-proofing and versioning

 2. **stub** - A Go binary that embeds, decrypts, and executes the encrypted Mach-O binary using a secure execution flow:
+    - Detects CPU architecture at runtime (ARM64/x86_64)
-    - Decrypts the binary in memory
+    - Decrypts the binary in memory with memory protection (mlock, MADV_NOCORE)
-    - Drops the decrypted binary to a temporary file with a random name in /tmp
+    - Drops the decrypted binary to a secure location in user cache directories
-    - Makes it executable
-    - Executes it using syscall.SYS_EXECVE with proper environment variables
+    - Executes it using syscall.Exec with proper environment variables
-    - Immediately unlinks the file after execution
+    - Implements anti-forensic techniques for file deletion
+    - Uses stealthy logging to avoid system.log entries
-    - Securely wipes sensitive data from memory
+    - Securely wipes sensitive data from memory using constant-time operations

 ## How to Use